Gnaf/GenesisBlockZero/README.md

 didnt test it with msys but nothing stops it from build there i guess

 linux
 `sudo apt install libssl-*`
 0a.
 Leave genesisblock.cpp to default to generate your own Block 0 hash

     Set initial value of uint32_t startNonce = 2083236893 and uint32_t unixtime = 1231006505 in genesisblock.cpp
     to generate original Bitcoin Block 0 hash

+	 tx and block versions are hardcoded with `drift` comment.
 1.
 windows
 Visual Studio x64 Win64 Command Prompt